Avio, city of wine

-The first weekend of September celebrates the grape harvest in the shadows of the FAI Castle
+In september celebrate grape harvest in the shadow of the Castle

-Avio, City of Wine, is the first Trentino town you come across when arriving from Verona.
+Avio, city of wine, is the first Trentino hamlet you come across when arriving from Verona.
 We are on the eastern crest of the Monte Baldo Natural Park, renowned throughout Italy for its rare plants and flowers.

-A serene Trentino village, where the mild climate favor the cultivation of olive trees and grape vines, Avio is known for its production of Entanio – a wine from a native vine with a hundred-year history.
+A serene Trentino village, where the mild climate favor the cultivation of olive trees and grape vines, Avio is also known for its production of Enantio, a native wine with a hundred-year history.

-If you’re in the area the first weekend of September, during the grape harvest period, stop in on “Uva e dintorni” (“Grapes and surroundings”), enjoy the national barrel race between the Cities of Wine and stop for dinner in the “corti dei sapori” (“courtyards of flavors”)
+If you’re in the area the first weekend of september, during the grape harvest period, stop at the event “Uva e dintorni” (“Grapes and nearby”) with the national barrel race between the Cities of Wine and the different courtyards of flavors.